Oura Ring 4 Battery Test: Real-World Data Shows 4.8–6.2 Days (Not 8) — 2026 Update

 Q: How does Oura Ring 4 battery compare to Samsung Galaxy Ring?

-Q: Does showering or swimming affect Oura Ring 4 battery?
+Q: Does leaving SpO2 on drain Oura Ring 4 battery?

 Ready to Decide?
 Compare Current Prices & Bundles